AritraRock/stocks-monitor/README.md

 ## Usage

-- You can search your desired stocks in the http://localhost:3000/dashboard and add to your watchlist
+- You can search your desired stock symbols in the http://localhost:3000/dashboard and add to your watchlist (Example: GOOG, IBM, MSFT etc.)

 - You can also check and manage your favorite stocks in the http://localhost:3000/watchlist